skrey/yellow-extensions/styles/blogsite/README.md

 ----------------------
 1. Download and install [Yellow](https://github.com/markseu/yellowcms/).
 2. Download [blogsite.css](blogsite.css?raw=true) and [blogsite.jpg](blogsite.jpg?raw=true), copy both files into your media/styles folder.
-3. Use the theme on your website, open file `system/config/config.ini` and change `style = blogsite`.
+3. Use the style on your website, open file `system/config/config.ini` and change `style = blogsite`.

-To uninstall delete the theme files and set default style.
+To uninstall delete the style files and set default style.